 Unless federal dollars are involved, Michigan whistleblowers are more limited in the cases they can bring.

 If you work in a private prison or have knowledge of billing fraud at a state or federal prison, you may be entitled to a cash award.
+Work in the food service industry and have information about adulterated food?
+Visit our food service whistleblower information page.
 Under federal law, a whistleblower with inside, original source knowledge of fraud typically receives 16% of whatever the government collects.

 MahanyLaw – America’s Whistleblower Lawyers